elizerdim/rock-paper-scissors/README.md

 ### Useful resources

-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
+- [CSS triangle](https://stackoverflow.com/a/56484262) - I used this stackoverflow answer to draw the triangle in the background.
 - [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
 I'd recommend it to anyone still learning this concept.